hinsoned/Active_Recall_Pro/README.md

     - Cause new decks to load immediately when created on deck page.
 (AJAX or fetch?)
 10. Update home now that it does not have card list (will still have card create)
     - [x] Display list of decks
+    - Add number of cards in each deck to each deck on home page
 11. Add edit card feature
     - make branch
     - Allow all cards in the card list to be edited both front and back
 12. Enable Images in flashcards
     - Create branch
+13. Add "card search" feature
-13. Enable text editor features in card creation.
+14. Enable text editor features in card creation.
 Must persist in future studying.
     - Add spell check?
     - Add bold, italics, underline buttons
     - Add list features
-14. Allow cards to be moved between decks
+15. Allow cards to be moved between decks
     - Create a "non-deck" for cards that are in no deck but still exist in database
-15. Create and admin area: All users, decks, stats are visible
+16. Create and admin area: All users, decks, stats are visible
-16. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
+17. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
-17. Improve Bootstrap UI
+18. Improve Bootstrap UI
     - Display greeting to user
     - Make Nav bar visible
     - Pick a color scheme